Unpregnant: Is the HBO Movie Inspired by Real Life?

 ‘Unpregnant’ is not based on a true story.
 It is actually based on the 2019 book with the same name, written by Jenni Hendriks and Ted Caplan – who, fun fact, initially planned on writing it as a movie only – and later co-wrote the screenplay for the movie alongside Goldenberg, Bill Parker, and Jennifer Kaytin Robinson.
 The book was a work of fiction, and to answer your question, no, ‘Unpregnant’ the movie is not based on true events per se.
-Though it draws in large from real-life current legal status regarding the highly divisive and controversial issue of terminating a pregnancy.
-Various anti-abortion policies have been in force in dozens of states in the U.S. for several decades restricting the accessibility by declaring it criminalizing.
+However, it draws largely from real-life current legal status regarding the highly divisive and controversial issue of terminating a pregnancy.
+Various anti-abortion policies have been in force in dozens of states in the U.S. for several decades, restricting accessibility by declaring it criminalizing.

 Elaborating on why it was particularly personal for her to do so, and her passion for bringing this story to the screen, the director and co-writer Rachel Goldberg said, “I had an abortion years ago and have been pro-choice my whole life.
 But after I got my abortion, I didn’t question the decision, it just felt like something you don’t talk about.
 It somehow felt inappropriate.”